Online MBA in Nebraska

 1. Bellevue University

-Bellevue University is an innovative and diverse school with campuses spread across Nebraska, Iowa, and South Dakota.
+Bellevue University is an innovative and diverse school with campuses spread across Nebraska, Iowa and South Dakota.
 The school offers a number of HLC and IACBE-Accredited MBA programs such as its Performance MBA, which is offered both online and on-campus.
 The program is delivered on a framework that integrates theory and application, and students graduate with enhanced communication skills, critical thinking skills, and problem-solving skills.

 The Performance MBA is 36 credit hours in length and designed to equip new business professionals with decision-making skills, values, and the practical skills needed to achieve success in today’s business landscape.
 Classes can be taken online, fully on-campus, or via a combination of both.
 Class sizes are small, meeting times are convenient, and the school offers nine campus sites for students to choose from.
-The program can be pursued either full-time or part-time, and students can choose from a variety of concentration options.
+The program can be pursued either full-time or part-time, and students can choose from various concentration options.

 Standard Courses – Accounting for Performance Management, Business Performance Management, Business Analysis for Decision-making, Financial Reporting and Analysis, Financial Management and Strategy, Human Capital and Organizational Performance, Marketing and New Media Strategy, Operations and Logistics in the Value Chain, and Strategy Innovation and Integration.